Here are answers to questions we are frequently asked.

-Policyholders registered to use the NC Farm Bureau Insurance Customer Portal may sign up for mobile alerts, and E-Bill customers are sent a reminder email five days prior to their payment due date if the bill has not yet been paid through the Customer Portal.
+Policyholders registered to use the NC Farm Bureau Insurance Customer Portal and enrolled in E-Bill are sent a reminder email five days prior to their billing notice due date if the bill has not yet been paid.

 How do I report a claim?

 To report a claim, contact your Agent.
 Have your policy number or policy declaration handy so that your Agent may review the coverages you have as it relates to the claim that you wish to file.
 Be prepared to provide detailed information regarding your property damage or loss.
 Click here to find your Agent.

 If you need to report an auto window or windshield claim, call our toll-free glass line at (800) 555-3276, to schedule a repair.
 Our representatives are available 24 hours a day, 7 days a week.